 The best route to market for air source heat pump installations is to get a supply and install contract.
 That way the chain of custody is complete and there is full continuity from specification right through to commissioning.
 It is possible to purchase the system components separately but you would need to be sure that they are all compatible with each other.

-When Should I Look for an Air Source Heat Pump Installer?
+At What Point in my Build Will I Need an Air Source Heat Pump Installer?

 The earlier in the process that you can appoint an air source heat pump installer the better.
 There are lots of components that need to be installed and there are also other trades that need to also have their products installed to do it.